 In 1987 the BGGA, SIGGA and EIGGA amalgamated and the British and International Golf Greenkeepers Association BIGGA was formed.
 The GTC decided to release the 'honorary administrators' and the position was given to the new Executive Director of BIGGA who would administrate both organisations.

 In 1989 the Royal and Ancient Golf Club of St Andrews circulated 'The Way Forward' document and a most important development soon followed.
 The Home Unions agreed then to contribute 2p per golfer to the GTC and a per capita levy is still in place.
 This finally gave the GTC funds to develop greenkeeper training.
 For every penny raised by the Home Unions through the per capita levy, the Royal and Ancient also contributed the same amount.
 A grant was also made from the PGA European Tour.

 Today the GTC is supported by BIGGA Ltd, English Golf, Scottish Golf, Wales Golf and PGA.
-The GTC has two full time members of staff based at Coxwold House, Birch Way, Easingwold Business Park, Easingwold, York YO61 3FB
+The GTC has a full time member of staff based at Coxwold House, Birch Way, Easingwold Business Park, Easingwold, York YO61 3FB

 written by David Golding

 Please enter a postcode or location.